mangrovedao/mangrove-archive/README.md

 $ yarn build
 ```

-This will recursively build the package and its dependencies in topological order.
+This will update dependencies (using `yarn install`) and recursively build the package and its dependencies in topological order.

-To build the package *without building its dependencies*, run
+To build the package *without updating or building its dependencies*, run

 ```shell
 $ yarn build-this-package